 In [3], Dennuzio et al. propose an abstract algebraic setting for representing the dynamical evolution of finite discrete dynamical systems have been proposed.
-The basic idea is to

-© Dennuzio, Formenti, Margara, Montmirail and Riva; licensed under Creative Commons License CC-BY Leibniz International Proceedings in Informatics identify a discrete dynamical system with the graph of its dynamics (finite graphs having out-degree exactly 1) and then define operations + and \cdot which compose dynamical systems to obtain larger ones.
+The basic idea is to identify a discrete dynamical system with the graph of its dynamics (finite graphs having out-degree exactly 1) and then define operations + and $\cdot$ which compose dynamical systems to obtain larger ones.
 Using dynamical systems to represent biological regulatory network is not new and we redirect the reader to [7, 9] for more information.